rdiaz02/OncoSimul/README.md

 ## Installing the frequency-dependent fitness branch

-The code is, or should soon be, available from BioConductor, in the development version.
+The code is available from BioConductor, in the development version.
 So the above instructions (`BiocManager::install("OncoSimulR", version = "devel")`) are likely to work.
-If not, read on.
+If not, or if you want to install from sources, read on.

 ### If you use Linux and other Unixes (Macs)